Automotive engineer

 What it's like

-You'd make the vehicle more cost-effective and reduce its impact on the environment.
-You'd make it safer for drivers and passengers and come up with exciting new designs for the way it looks.
+You'll make the vehicle more cost-effective and reduce its impact on the environment.
+You'll make it safer for drivers and passengers and come up with exciting new designs for the way it looks.

-As a senior engineer, you would manage projects, supervise technical teams, write reports and negotiate with clients.
+As a senior engineer, you'd manage projects, supervise technical teams, write reports and negotiate with clients.

 Hours